 The IMC seeks to create a safe and productive environment for everyone, irrespective of race (including caste, ethnic or national origin, nationality or colour), gender, gender identity and expression, age, sexual orientation, disability, physical appearance, religion, pregnancy or maternity status, marriage or civil partnership status, or any other characteristic.

 To ensure that everyone can make the most of the academic, networking, and social opportunities that the IMC offers, the organisers expect all delegates, exhibitors and staff to adhere to our policy on dignity and mutual respect at all conference venues and conference-related social events, as well as online and on any form of social media.

 The IMC is a diverse international event, and attendees come from a variety of different backgrounds with a wide range of opinions and perspectives.
 Please be mindful of this and appreciate that behaviours and comments that seem harmless to you may impact other people in different ways.

 We do not tolerate any form of harassment or bullying against any delegate, exhibitor, or member of staff, whether in person or online.
 If you feel you are being harassed or bullied, notice harassing or bullying behaviour, or have any other concerns, please contact a member of IMC staff immediately.
-We value your attendance and will help contact security or police, provide escorts, or otherwise help you to feel safe throughout the IMC.
+We value your attendance and take all reports seriously and wish to ensure that all delegates feel safe throughout the IMC.

 If you are asked to stop a behaviour which is deemed to be inappropriate, we will expect you to comply immediately.
 We reserve the right to take action against people who violate these standards, which may include expelling offenders from the IMC with no refund, or banning them from future events, both virtual and in-person.